enoonge/websec/README.md

 Time spent: **X** hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document **three or more vulnerabilities (up to five)** affecting an old version of WordPress

 ## Pentesting Report